1930-1959 Timeline

 1934 – Oct 3

-33 km for Beechworth, His Majesty’s Theatre – which adjoins the Commercial Hotel at 48-50 Murphy Street in Wangaratta – is reopened after being remodelled and refitted by North Eastern Theatres into the Plaza Cinema.
-Featuring all the latest cinema design features, including a large screen and a new, deep sloping balcony, it is officially opened by Wangaratta Mayor George Handley, alongside Beechworth’s own Albert Michael Zwar M.L.C.
+33 km from Beechworth, His Majesty’s Theatre – which adjoins the Commercial Hotel at 48-50 Murphy Street in Wangaratta – is reopened after being remodelled and refitted by North Eastern Theatres into the Plaza Cinema.
+(North Eastern Theatres also acquire Wangaratta’s St. Patrick’s Theatre on Ford Street in 1934.)
+Featuring all the latest cinema design features, including a large screen and a new, deep sloping balcony, the Plaza Cinema is officially opened by Wangaratta Mayor George Handley, alongside Beechworth’s own Albert Michael Zwar M.L.C.

 Said to be the largest theatre built in Victoria outside the